Top job inquiry email examples or samples for a better understanding

 I am [YOUR NAME].
 I applied for the opening for the position of [POSITION] at [COMPANY].
 I believe that I can be of value because of my [SKILL], [SKILL], [SKILL].

 I would love to work for you because [EVIDENCE OF RESEARCH].

 I’d really appreciate it if we could please schedule an interview to discuss the same.

 Dear John Smith,

-I am Jane Doe. applied for an open position at XYZ company for the position of Software Engineer on your online portal of recruitment.
-I believe that I can do justice to the position with my 10 years of experience in the field and my skillset involving database management, problem solving skills, creativity and managerial prowess.
+I am Jane Doe. applied for an open position at XYZ company for the position of Software Engineer on your online portal recruitment.
+I believe that I can do justice to the position with my 10 years of experience in the field and my skillset involving database management, problem-solving skills, creativity and managerial prowess.